rajan596/Devs-Journal/HLD/HLD.md

 ## LWW - Latest Write wins
 - Write with latest timestamp is overriden by server.
 - Chances of data loss if concurrent update happens to update same key

+## Message Queue vs Distributed Log
+- Message Queue
+  - A message is processed and its gone
+  - Good for distibuted tasks
+- Distributed Log
+  - A message is preserved and can be read by multiple subscribers

+## Change Data Capture - CDC Pipeline
+- Stream data from Source to Queue
+- Like Debezium is an open-source Change Data Capture (CDC) platform.
+-

+## Monilith to Microservice
+- Low Business Critical
+- Few and clear dependencies
+- Clear and Bounded domain - Single, Well defined responsibility
+- Problems
+  - Inter Service Communication
+  - Distributed transactions
+- The Strangler Fig Pattern

 # References
 - https://github.com/donnemartin/system-design-primer **VERY IMPORTANT**